deepsea-inria/deepsea-web/graph/graph.md

 Overview
 ========

-This project concerns parallel graph traversal (or, graph search) over directed, in-memory graphs using shared-memory, multiprocessor machines (aka multicore).
-In this project, we address the question:
+This project concerns high-performance parallel graph traversal (or, graph search) over directed, in-memory graphs using shared-memory, multiprocessor machines (aka multicore).
+The main research question addressed by this project is the following:

 > *Can we design asymptotically and practically algorithms for the
 > efficient traversal of in-memory directed graphs?
 Furthermore, can